KxSystems/docs/docs/wp/market-fragmentation/index.md

 A script is provided in the Appendix below so that users can work through the implementation described in this paper.

 All tests were performed with kdb+ 3.0 (2012.09.26)

+### Author

+James Corcoran has worked as a kdb+ consultant in some of the world’s largest financial institutions and has experience in implementing global software and data solutions in all major asset classes.
+He has delivered talks and presentations on various aspects of kdb+ and most recently spoke at the annual Kx user conference in London.
+As a qualified professional risk manager he is also involved in various ongoing risk-management projects at Kx.

 ## Appendix